iotaledger/integration-services/documentation/docs/getting_started/installation/node_setup.md

 npm start
 ```

-4. You can check if the service is running with the following command:
+3. To check if the service started run in your terminal:

 ```bash
 curl http://localhost:3001/info